Liam-Henry-BBD/GrabIt/README.md

 A gamified task management system

 The GrabIt system is a project management tool designed for teams to manage tasks within projects.
 It allows team leads to create projects, set tasks, assign points, and track task completion with deadlines.
 Team members can grab tasks from the available list and work on them.
-Points are assigned based on the difficulty of the task, and rewards are given for completing tasks on time.
+Points are assigned based on the difficulty of the task.

 ## Workflow Overview